imadegun/gayaProdSystem/docs/epics-and-stories.md

 ## Epic 3: Product Collections & Catalog Management

 **Goal:** Provide comprehensive product collection management with public access and client attribution, serving as the foundation for production workflows.
+Client collections are created from approved R&D collections only when samples become orders via Purchase Orders.

+### Story 3.1: Collection Creation from R&D Orders
+As a system administrator,
+I want to create client collections from approved R&D samples, So that only ordered products become production-ready client collections.

+**Acceptance Criteria:**
+**Given** R&D collection with approved Purchase Order **When** order is confirmed
+**Then** R&D collection data transitions to client collection **And** collection type is assigned (Exclusive, Exclusive-Group, General) **And** client ownership is established
+**And** technical specifications are preserved from R&D **And** collection becomes available for production workflows

+**Prerequisites:** Story 2.10

+**Technical Notes:** Data transition logic, collection type assignment, ownership establishment, production workflow integration.

-### Story 3.1: Collection Type Management
+### Story 3.1.1: Collection Type Management
 As a product manager,
 I want to manage collection types (Exclusive, Exclusive-Group, General), So that products are properly attributed to clients.

 **Acceptance Criteria:**
-**Given** product collection data
-**When** collection type is assigned
+**Given** client collection created from R&D order **When** collection type is assigned
-**Then** client ownership is established
-**And** Exclusive-Group collections link to client groups **And** General collections allow multi-client access
+**Then** Exclusive collections link to specific clients **And** Exclusive-Group collections link to client groups **And** General collections allow multi-client access **And** regional and departmental attributes are maintained

-**Prerequisites:** Story 1.1
+**Prerequisites:** Story 3.1

-**Technical Notes:** Collection type validation, client group management, ownership rules enforcement.
+**Technical Notes:** Collection type validation, client group management, ownership rules enforcement, regional/departmental organization.

 ### Story 3.2: Public Product Catalog
 As a client,